ajroach42/Docs/TorBBS.md

 Find the section that mentions the telnet port to listen on, and change it from 23 to 2333 (or whatever you configured in your torrc file.)

-When you’re done, save and exit that program and start the BBS.
+When you’re done, save and exit.
+Before we start the BBS, we need to make sure that the sbbs user no longer has sudo access (as the user doesn't need it anymore, and leaving it is a security risk.)

+`sudo deluser sbbs sudo`

+This will not delete the user, but will remove the user from the sudo users group.
+If you need sudo access, use the user pi, or create another user following the previous instructions.

-*start the BBS*
+**start the BBS**

 The first time we start it, we’re going to start it by hand.
 Later we’ll automate this.